chrusty/protoc-gen-jsonschema/README.md

 These options apply to an entire proto file.

 - [ignore](internal/converter/testdata/proto/OptionIgnoredFile.proto): Ignore (skip) a specific file
-- [extention](internal/converter/testdata/proto/OptionFileExtention.proto): Specify a custom file-extention for the generated schema for this file
+- [extension](internal/converter/testdata/proto/OptionFileExtension.proto): Specify a custom file-extension for the generated schema for this file

 ### Message Options